What you can expect

 Neobladder reconstruction.
 During creation of a neobladder, your surgeon uses a slightly larger piece of your small intestine than the one used for an ileal conduit to create a sphere-shaped pouch that becomes your new bladder.
 Your surgeon places the neobladder in the same location inside your body as your original bladder and attaches the neobladder to the ureters so that urine can drain from your kidneys.
 The other end of the neobladder is attached to your urethra, allowing you to urinate in a relatively normal fashion.

 A neobladder isn't a completely new, normal bladder.
 If you have this surgery, you might need to use a catheter to help better empty the neobladder.
-Also, some people experience urinary incontinence surgery.
+Also, some people experience urinary incontinence after surgery.

 Continent urinary reservoir.
 During this procedure, your surgeon uses a piece of your intestine to create a small reservoir inside your abdominal wall.
 As you make urine, the reservoir fills and you use a catheter to drain the reservoir several times a day.